The Hive, housing the University of Worcester’s Library the Worcester city library and the Worcestershire County Archive and Archaeology Service

 [Elliott Brown: CC BY-SA 2.0]

 Built adjacent to the city of Worcester’s historic city wall, the unmistakable, angular shape of the Hive was created to integrate Worcestershire County Council’s public library, the University of Worcester’s academic library, and the county Archive & Archaeology Service under one spectacular golden roof.
 Opened by HM Queen Elizabeth II on 12 July 2012, the Hive contains over 12 miles (19 km) of shelving holding the county archive collections of documents, maps and images.
 Documents which include including William Shakespeare’s marriage bond to Anne Hathaway, and not to mention around a quarter of a million books and more than 26,000 records making up the county’s Historic Environment Record.
 A pioneering community initiative bringing together Town and Gown, the Hive is a symbol of the University of Worcester’s close connection with the local community out of which it grew in the second half of the twentieth century.
-However, from next July the only people from the University of Worcester who will not be able to use it’s rich collection of historical material, or the resources and archive of the county Archaeology Service, is the University’s own, highly regarded, Archaeology Department.
-That is because last Tuesday, 17 August 2021, after twenty years, the University told staff the department was to be closed with no discussion and no alternatives considered.
+However, from next July the only people from the University of Worcester who will not be able to use it’s rich collection of historical material, or the resources and archive of the county Archaeology Service, are students on the University’s own, highly regarded, Archaeology courses.
+That is because last Tuesday, 17 August 2021, after twenty years, the University told staff the course was to be closed with no discussion and no alternatives considered.

 thePipeLine tells the inside story of the latest casualty in the fight to retain archaeology as a significant presence in UK Higher Education and the many disquieting questions which the proposed closure raises.